rohits301/awesome-low-level-design/oop/java/interfaces/README.md

 public class Main {
     public static void main(String[] args) {
-        Vehicle myCar = new Car(); // Polymorphism: Interface reference myCar.start();
+        Vehicle myCar = new Car(); // Polymorphism: Interface reference
+        // This is runtime polymorphism, dynamic method dispatch
+        // The actual object is of type Car, but referenced by Vehicle
+        // So, at runtime, the Car's methods will be called
+        // Benefit: We can use different Vehicle implementations interchangeably myCar.start();
         myCar.stop();
     }